Tane Norton

 In the 2006 New Year Honours, Norton was appointed a Member of the New Zealand Order of Merit, for services to rugby.

-In 1973 and 1974, he was awarded the Tom French Cup for the outstanding Māori player of the year.
+Of Māori descent, Norton affiliated to Ngāi Tahu through his father.
+In 1973 and 1974, Norton was awarded the Tom French Cup for the outstanding Māori rugby union player of the year.

+Norton died in Christchurch on 4 August 2023, at the age of 81.